 Cut a piece of plywood to fit below the bottom shelf and in between the side panels.

 Attach using 1 1/4″ wood screws from the outside of the side panels.
 This simple touch will give your DIY arched bookshelves a more finished look.

 Step Seven: Make your DIY arch bookshelves arch

 Now, you’re ready for the part that was giving me anxiety through the entire project.
 How to make the arch.
 Here’s how I did it…

 - Cut a piece of plywood to the following dimensions: 28″ x 21″

 - Find the center of this piece (14″) and mark it.
 Draw a faint line down the center of the board.

-- Measure in 1″ from the sides.
+- Measure in 1″ from the sides and bottom.
 Mark it and attach a nail in each spot.
 (As shown below)

 - Determine how far down you want the top of your arch to be.
 Attach a nail, in the center of the board, at that measurement.
 I went about 6 inches from the top…